Preludes (Rachmaninoff)

 Sergei Rachmaninoff wrote a number of preludes, all for solo piano.
 His most important works in this genre are the 24 preludes that cover all 24 major and minor keys.
-These were, however, written and published at different times, not as a unified set.
+Unlike similar collections belonging to earlier composers, these were written and published at different times, rather than as a unified set.
 Of all the composers who wrote sets of 24 pieces in all the keys, Rachmaninoff seems to be the only one who did not originally set out with such a goal in mind.
 There is not an order to the tonalities of the preludes, like that seen in Bach or Chopin's preludes (in which the keys were organized chromatically and around the circle of fifths, respectively.)
 Rachmaninoff also wrote three other individual preludes.

 History

 First attempts

 Rachmaninoff's first known composition to be designated a "prelude" was a piece in the key of E♭ minor, one of the Four Pieces for piano solo dating from 1887.
 In July 1891, he wrote a Prelude in F major for piano solo, which he later arranged for cello and piano.
 Neither of these was published in his lifetime.